menu

 Montegut is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, Montegut doesn't have a public transportation system that people use for their commute.
+Montegut is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Montegut in 2018 was $19,996, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $79,984 for a family of four.
+The per capita income in Montegut in 2022 was $18,176, which is low income relative to Louisiana and the nation.
+This equates to an annual income of $72,704 for a family of four.
 However, Montegut contains both very wealthy and poor people as well.
+Montegut also has one of the higher rates of people living in poverty in the nation, with 41.28% of its population below the federal poverty line.

 Montegut is a somewhat ethnically-diverse town.
 The people who call Montegut home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montegut residents report their race to be White, followed by Native American.
 Important ancestries of people in Montegut include French Canadian, English, French, Irish, and Acadian/Cajun.